adriengivry/orhi/README.md

 Feel free to open issues or submit pull requests (PRs) for review.
 Every bit of help makes a difference!

+For more information on contributing, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 *By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).*